Functional Horseshoe Priors for Subspace Shrinkage: Examples for the univariate case

-For (i) and (ii), we generated the covariates independently from a uniform distribution between $-\pi$ and $\pi$ and set the error variance $\sigma^2 = 1$.
-For each case (i) - (iii), we considered three parametric choices for $f$.
-For case (i), we considered $f$ to be linear, quadratic, and sinusoidal.
-For case (ii), we considered constant, quadratic and sinusoidal functions.
-For (iii), we considered normal, log-normal and mixture of normal distributions.
-For the first two cases, we standardized the true function so as to obtain a signal-to-noise ratio of $1.0$.
+We now provide the details of a replicated study for the simple regression model.
+The details for the varying coefficient model and the log-density model are provided in Section B of the supplementary documents, with the overall message consistent across the different problems.
+We generated the covariates independently from a uniform distribution between $-\pi$ and $\pi$ and set the error variance $\sigma^2 = 1$.
+We considered three parametric choices for $f$.
+These include linear, quadratic, and sinusoidal functions.
+We standardized the true function so as to obtain a signal-to-noise ratio of $1.0$.